 However, it is difficult to evaluate the role of groundwater module in a LSM due to lack of water table or soil moisture observations (Vergnes & Decharme, 2012).
 Fortunately, the advent of NASA's Gravity Recovery and Climate Experiment (GRACE) satellite mission provides the opportunity for large-scale measurements of TWS variation.
 TWS, including water stored as soil moisture, snow and ice, groundwater, lakes and rivers, and the water contained in biomass, interacts with other terrestrial and meteorological factors to shape climate and control weather (Rodell & Famiglietti, 2001).
-Previous studies have demonstrated the possibility of using GRACE data to estimate the TWS variations (Lo, Famiglietti, Yeh, & Syed, 2010; Niu, Yang, Dickinson, Gulden, & Su, 2007; Pokhrel, Fan, Miguez-Macho, Yeh, & Han, 2013; Rodell & Famiglietti, 2001).
-Groundwater is a considerable component of the TWS (Leng, et al., 2014; Pokhrel et al., 2013), and the interannual variability or trend of TWS may not be consistent with the GRACE measurements without considration of groundwater component (Decharme, Alkama, Douville, Becker, & Cazenave, 2010; Döll, Fritsche, Eicker, & Schmied, 2014).
-It is therefore possible to use the TWS measurements from GRACE for evaluate the add value of groundwater representation in LSMs on TWS simulation.
+Previous studies have demonstrated the possibility of using GRACE data to estimate the TWS variations (Rodell & Famiglietti, 2001; Niu et al., 2007; Lo et al., 2010; Pokhrel et al., 2013).
+Groundwater is a considerable component of the TWS (Miguez-Macho & Fan, 2012; Pokhrel et al., 2013; Leng et al., 2014), and the inter-annual variability or trend of TWS may not be consistent with the GRACE measurements without considration of groundwater component (Decharme et al., 2010; Döll et al., 2014).
+It is therefore possible to use the TWS measurements from GRACE for evaluate the add-value of groundwater representation in LSMs on TWS simulation.

-This study uses the framework of the distributed biosphere hydrological (DBH) model to investigate the role of groundwater dynamics on water budget at large scale, especially to correct underestimation of streamflow during the winter season and further to assess the add value of inclusion of the groundwater dynamics on TWS variation using GRACE estimates.
-In this paper, Section 2 introduces the model and the groundwater scheme.
-Section 3 describes the study region, model parmeters, and experiment design.
-The influences of the groundwater scheme on the hydrological simulations are analysed in Section 4.
-Key mechanism of the impacts of groundwater representation and possible limitions of groudwater module and potential future works are discussed in Section 5.
-Conclusion is given in Section 6.
+This study uses the framework of the Distributed Biosphere-Hydrological (DBH) model to investigate the role of groundwater dynamics on water budget at large scale, especially to correct underestimation of streamflow during the winter season, and further to assess the add-value of inclusion of the groundwater dynamics on TWS variation using GRACE estimates.
+In this paper, section 2 introduces the model and the groundwater scheme.
+Section 3 describes the study region, model parmeters and experiment design.
+The influences of the groundwater scheme on the hydrological simulations are analyzed in section 4.
+Key mechanism of the impacts of groundwater representation and possible limitions of groundwater module and potential future works are discussed in section 5.
+Conclusion is given in section 6.